Florida Car Insurance Laws

 Florida law requires that all drivers must carry certain amounts of car insurance coverage.
 However, as a no-fault state, the requirements for Florida drivers are quite different than in many states.
 Bodily injury liability coverage is one such requirement; a mandatory coverage in most states, Florida car insurance laws do not require it, instead relying on personal injury protection (PIP) to cover injuries.

 Below you’ll find the minimum car insurance requirements for the state of Florida.
 Keep in mind that those who finance or lease a car could face additional requirements from a lender or leasing company.

 If you cause an accident, liability insurance covers those injured or who suffer damages.
 Liability insurance never covers your injuries or damages to your property.
 It pays the other driver only.
 Property damage liability will cover the cost of any damage caused to another vehicle by you.
 The at-fault driver is still responsible for paying for property damage caused, though the $10,000 limit is quite low.
 As such, it’s a good idea to increase these limits to avoid being at risk.

 Nearly all states require a minimum amount of insurance to be legally allowed to drive on the roads.
 The limit is simply the lowest amount of coverage that you can carry and still be legal.
 These limits can be increased for a relatively low addition to your premium.
-The state of Florida requires every driver to maintain a minimum amount of liability insurance in the amount listed above.
+The state of Florida requires every driver to maintain a minimum amount of liability insurance in the $10,000 listed previously.